OhTerryTorres/horrible-house/README.md

 - <b>spawnCharacters</b>: the character dictionaries in this array are use to initialize new characters, either in the current room or a room named in the character’s startingRoom key.
 - <b>revealCharacters</b>: the characters named in this array are made to be no longer hidden
 - <b>removeCharacters</b>: the characters named in this array are removed entirely from the current game.
-- <b>onceOnly</b>: this key is use to destroy this action after being executed once.
+- <b>onceOnly</b>: this key is used to destroy this action after being executed once.
 - <b>triggerEven</b>t: the event named in this dictionary is triggered at the stage named in this dictionary.
 - <b>replaceAction</b>: this defines a new action that take the place of the current action.
 - <b>moveCharacter</b>: this dictionary defines a character name, and either a room name or direction name, and is used to move that character to that place.